-3.1 HDTVIPA1200E Front Panel
+3.1 WolfPack IPA100E Front Panel

-- 1 POWER LED: The LED illuminates red when power is applied. - (2) LINK LED: The LED indicates if Ethernet packets are transmitted. - LED off: Packets are not transmitted. - LED blinking: Packets are transmitted. - 3 HDMI LED: The LED illuminates green when the HDMI video source is selected. - 4 DP LED: The LED illuminates green when the DP video source is selected.
+- 1 POWER LED: The LED illuminates red when power is applied. - 2 LINK LED: The LED indicates if Ethernet packets are transmitted. - LED off: Packets are not transmitted - LED blinking: Packets are transmitted - (3) HDMI LED: The LED illuminates green when the HDMI video source is selected. - 4 DP LED: The LED illuminates green when the DP video source is selected.

-3.2 HDTVIPA1200E Rear Panel
+3.2 WolfPack HDTVIPA100E Rear Panel

-- 1 DC 12V: DC port for AC power adapter connection. - 2 DP IN: DisplayPort input port to connect DP video source device. - (3) HDMI IN: Type-A female HDMI port to connect HDMI video source device. - 4 10G LAN: RJ45 port to connect directly to the RX or a network switch using a CATx cable.
+- 1 DC 12V: DC port for AC power adapter connection. - 2 DP IN: DisplayPort input port to connect DP video source device. - 3 HDMI IN: Type-A female HDMI port to connect HDMI video source device. - 4 10G LAN: RJ45 port to connect directly to the RX or a network switch using a CATx cable.

-- (5) SFP+: LC port to connect RX or Network Switch with fiber module. - (6) IR IN: 3.5mm jack to connect an IR receiver for IR routing control. - (7) IR OUT: 3.5mm jack to connect an IR emitter for IR routing control. - 8 RS232: 3-pin terminal block for RS232 routing control.
-Supports point to point unicast and point to multipoint broadcast configuration. - AUDIO IN: 3.5mm jack to connect an audio source. - ETHERNET: RJ45 port to connect control devices (such as PC) for system control via software and Ethernet pass-through.
+- (5) IR IN: 3.5mm jack to connect an IR receiver for IR routing control. - (6) IR OUT: 3.5mm jack to connect an IR emitter for IR routing control. - RS232: 3-pin terminal block for RS232 routing control.
+Supports point to point unicast and point to multipoint broadcast configuration. - 8 AUDIO IN: 3.5mm jack to connect an audio source. - ETHERNET: RJ45 port to connect control devices (such as PC) for system control via software and Ethernet pass-through.
 The PC can also be indirectly connected to the network switch.

-3.3 HDTVIPA1200D Front Panel
+3.3 WolfPack HDTVIPA100D Front Panel

 - 1 POWER LED: The LED illuminates red when power is applied. - 2 LINK LED: The LED indicates if Ethernet packets are received.
-It also indicates if FPGA SERDES can detect a valid signal. - LED off: Packets are not received and RX SERDES is NOT linked. - LED blinking: Packets are received and the RX SERDES IS linked. - Steady light: Packets are not transmitted and the RX SERDES is linked. - (3) HDMI LED: The LED illuminates green when there is HDMI video output.
+It also indicates if FPGA SERDES can detect a valid signal. - LED off: Packets are not received and RX SERDES is NOT linked. - LED blinking: Packets are received and the RX SERDES IS linked. - Steady light: Packets are not transmitted and the RX SERDES is linked. - 3 HDMI LED: The LED illuminates green when there is HDMI video output.

-3.4 HDTVIPA1200D Rear Panel
+3.4 WolfPack HDTVIPA100D Rear Panel

-- 1 DC 12V: DC port for AC power adapter connection. - 2 HDMI OUT: Type-A female HDMI port to connect display device. - 3 10G LAN: RJ45 port to connect RX or Network Switch with CATx cable. - SFP+: LC port to connect TX or Network Switch with fiber module. - (5) IR IN: 3.5mm jack to connect an IR receiver for IR routing control. - (6) IR OUT: 3.5mm jack to connect an IR emitter for IR routing control. - RS232: 3-pin terminal block for RS232 routing control.
-Supports point to point unicast and point to multipoint broadcast configuration. - (8) AUDIO OUT: 3.5mm jack to connect audio output device. - ETHERNET: RJ45 port to connect control devices (such as PC) for system control via software and Ethernet pass-through.
+- 1 DC 12V: DC port for AC power adapter connection. - 2 HDMI OUT: Type-A female HDMI port to connect HDMI display device. - 3 10G LAN: RJ45 port to connect directly to the TX or a network switch using a CATx cable. - (4) IR IN: 3.5mm jack to connect an IR receiver for IR routing control. - (§) IR OUT: 3.5mm jack to connect an IR emitter for IR routing control. - RS232: 3-pin terminal block for RS232 routing control.
+Supports point to point unicast and point to multipoint broadcast configuration. - (7) AUDIO OUT: 3.5mm jack to connect audio output device. - (8) ETHERNET: RJ45 port to connect control devices (such as PC) for system control via software and Ethernet pass-through.
 The PC can also be indirectly connected to the network switch.